nyaruka/goflow/docs/md/flows.md

 ## set_contact_channel

-Can be used to update the preferred channel of the current contact.
+Can be used to update or cledar the preferred channel of the current contact.

 A [contact_channel_changed](sessions.html#event:contact_channel_changed) event will be created with the set channel.